RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	the	cloud	service	business	manager	oversees business	plans	and	customer	relationships,	as	well	as	processes financial	transactions.

-### Question # 14 - Which	of	the	following	is	a	security	consideration	of	a	Type	2	hypervisorthat	is	NOT	a	security	concern	of	a	Type	1	hypervisor?
+### Question # 14 - Which	of	the	following	is	a	security	consideration	of	a	Type	2	hypervisor that	is	NOT	a	security	concern	of	a	Type	1	hypervisor?
 A.	Operating	system
 B.	Firewall
 C.	VLAN